 A Short Caesar Cut

-For this style, the hair is cut clipper-short on the sides and back, and left finger length on top.
+For this style, as seen on Welsh actor Andrew Whitfield, the hair is cut clipper-short on the sides and back and left finger length on top.
 The hair is styled using a light pomade or gel and brushed forward with the fingers.
 This will help conceal a receding hairline and thinning top.

-This is a great option for a guy with just some light thinning on top.
-The hair is cut short all over (about three finger-widths on top) with the sides and back tapering slightly.
-To style, apply a very small amount of paste to damp hair, and distribute it evenly throughout.
+This is a great option for a guy with just some light thinning on top, like our friend Ryan Reynolds.
+The hair is cut short all over (about three finger-widths on top), with the sides and back tapering slightly.
+To style, apply a very small amount of paste to damp hair and distribute it evenly throughout.
 Using the fingertips, mess up the hair on top to give it a rough texture.
-This will help maximize coverage, while minimizing the appearance of thinning.
+This will help maximize coverage while minimizing the appearance of thinning.